|

 On July 4, 1921, the Heiden family

-started a tradition which was to continue for the next 58 years.
+started a tradition which was to continue annually and then

 That was the year of the first Heiden Family Reunion which was held at the home of